How to survive a heart attack when alone

 A valid question.

 Calling for emergency services is a no-brainer.
 Calling for an ambulance is better than having someone drive you to the hospital because the ambulance has the necessary equipment as well as trained paramedics who can help with the condition on the way.
-The objectivity, training and professionalism is the key.
+The objectivity, training and professionalism are the key.
 Besides, an ambulance has a greater chance of quickly navigating the traffic than your friend in a car.
 However, if you know the ambulance will take too long to arrive, you may need to weigh your options.
 Again, if you are a cardiac patient, you should probably have a Plan B. Although, remember never to travel pillion on a two-wheeler in that condition.
 If you faint on the way (which is likely), it will all go south.

 It’s important that you’re accurate and crisp on the call with emergency services.
 All they need is information, and that’s all that’s worth your effort.